By Earl Wade, VP/Senior Director of Business Development

 Multimillion Dollar Do-It-Yourself Redevelopments

 That phrase alone should raise eyebrows.
 When you’re an existing community, your team should focus on management, not a DIY project.
-You’re running a multimillion dollar business, and few communities or organizations have extra employees on hand to lead an efficient and effective redevelopment.
+You’re running a multimillion-dollar business, and few communities or organizations have extra employees on hand to lead an efficient and effective redevelopment.
 Therefore, many senior living leaders find success partnering with a development team to strategically plan and carry out a redevelopment project.

 Our team at LCS Development has stepped in after communities have tried to take on a redevelopment themselves.
 While it’s common for projects to encounter minor speed bumps along the way, unfortunately, we’ve seen some hit a brick wall.
 For example, initial project steps took twice as long as anticipated, and twice as much money had been spent.
 We’re not saying you can’t complete a redevelopment yourself, but there is a big reputational and financial risk at stake.
 It’s not a risk we recommend given the influx of new senior living communities entering the market.
-And if your costs get high on a redevelopment project, it will put intense pressure on your pricing model down the road to make up for excess spend.
+And if your costs get high on a redevelopment project, it will put intense pressure on your pricing model down the road to make up for excess spending.

 Tip: Put your best foot forward by partnering with an experienced development team to help mitigate risks and manage the process.